yirkajk/yirkajk.github.io/README.md

 #### Research Interests
 I am interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-My research focuses on quantum computation and theoretical computer science.
-This includes computational complexity theory, Hamiltonian complexity, and quantum algorithms.
+My research focuses on quantum computation and theoretical computer science This includes computational complexity theory, Hamiltonian complexity, and quantum algorithms.
-See my publications below for details.

 📢 I plan to graduate in 2025 and I am looking for a new position outside of academia.
 I'm primarily looking for a position continuing in quantum computation, but I'm happy to learn about other opportunities for people with strong quantitative backgrounds.
-Please reach out if you're interested in my research or have a suggestion for post-graduation roles.

 ***